-- For more good book recommendations and lessons, check out Foundations, a growing digital notebook with lessons from 85+ timeless books across categories.
-You can also get access to Foundations at the end of this article.
+- For more good book recommendations and lessons, check out Foundations, a growing digital notebook with lessons from 100+ timeless books across categories.

 - Check out How to Read a Nonfiction Book if you want to learn more about how to get more out of the books you read.

-- Check out 28 Books that Will Open Your Mind for more book recommendations.
+- Check out 28 Books that Will Open Your Mind, 11 Books That Will Improve Your Decision Making Skills, and 21 Best Personal Development Books That Will Accelerate Your Personal Growth for more recommendations.

-- I think everyone should own a Kindle, so if you don’t already, consider buying one.
-I’ve read 5x more books with a Kindle, and it’s super handy for when you’re traveling.
+- I think everyone should own a Kindle and use Amazon Audible, so if you don’t already, consider both.

 Get Access to Foundations